yesdeepakmittal/machine-learning-python-app/README.md

 # Data-analysis
-This repo contains titanic dataset and the analysis for the prediction of survived people.
+This repository contains titanic dataset and the analysis for the prediction of survived people.